sarahciston/codingcare/posts/prospectus.md

    6. Codes for Essaying (exploring, unknowing, investigating, code obscura, **labyrinth**)
    7. Codes for Healing (hearing, hiding, helping, gathering, saving, salve, poultice, protecting, healing each other)
    8. Codes for Risking, Codes for Losing (anthropocene, pandemic, posthuman, vulnerability, **moon palace**)

+## audience
+- people who want to be in code collective, want to start a chapter, would want to if they knew what it was.
+- who is the we, who am i,
+-

 ## abstract